facebook/react-native-website/docs/the-new-architecture/backward-compatibility-fabric-components.md

 Please note that the New Architecture is still experimental.
 The `global.nativeFabricUIManager` API might change in the future for a function that encapsulate this check.
 :::

 - If that object is `null`, then the app has not enabled the Fabric feature.
-It's running on the Old Architecture, and the fallback is to use the default Native Components implementation ([iOS](../native-components-ios) or [Android](../native-components-android)).
+It's running on the Old Architecture, and the fallback is to use the default Legacy Native Components implementation ([iOS](../native-components-ios) or [Android](../native-components-android)).
-- If that object is set, the app is running with Fabric enabled, and it should use the `<MyComponent>NativeComponent` spec to access the Fabric Component.
+- If that object is set, the app is running with Fabric enabled, and it should use the `<MyComponent>NativeComponent` spec to access the Fabric Native Component.